WeWatchWall/stark-db/README.md

 There is a Swagger endpoint `https://127.0.0.1:5984/api-docs` where the user can try out the routes available.

+You may want to use `BEGIN IMMEDIATE TRANSACTION;` if you write to the database concurrently as SQLite will throw busy errors otherwise.

 This database tracks changes to all entities in the auto-created column(on all tables) `stark_version`.
 There is also an extra table generated with any user-created table called `_stark_del_${name}`.
 Deletions are tracked